English

 Write structural formulae for 3-Methoxyhexane

-Write structural formulae for Methyl vinyl ether.
+Write structural formula for Methyl vinyl ether.

 Write structural formulae for 1-Ethylcyclohexanol.

-Write structural formulae for Pentane-1,4-diol
+Write structural formula for pentane-1,4-diol.

 Write structural formulae for Cyclohex-2-en-1-ol.